What is Sluggish Cognitive Tempo? SCT Symptoms and Treatments

 How Is SCT Treated?

 There is no standard treatment plan for SCT, and no studies yet exist linking stimulant or nonstimulant medications to significant symptom improvement.
-That said, many professionals recommend some combination of the following to help to address symptoms of SCT and overlapping conditions including ADHD, depression, and anxiety:
+That said, many professionals recommend some combination of the following to help to address symptoms of SCT and overlapping conditions including ADHD, extreme sadness, and anxiety:

 - Stimulants like Ritalin address overlapping ADHD symptoms.